Allyooop/muskox/method.md

 On the flipside though, we don't want John from Accounting to ramble on and on about his Hobbies so we'll need some kind of length limit.

-In regard to our email, we'll want to be sure that what people have provided is an email as well as being existing.
+In regard to our email, we'll want to be sure that what people have provided is an email that doesn't already belong to an account.

 If we hadn't chosen a mature framework like Rails, we would have to build a lot of this functionality ourselves.